ezosher/ternary-kit/README.md

 Tablet # Checks if Tablet | Returns true/false
 Android # Checks if Android | Returns true/false
 iOS # Checks if iOS | Returns true/false

 ```

 ⚠️ Please note using `iOS` option sometimes conflicts with other iOS devices and can return `true` for tablet or other iOS devices

-💡 **Conditions are not update in the Builder** please open a new tab and check for results. the conditions is made on the server so every change you make you must refresh your browser
+💡 **Conditions are not updating in the Builder** please open a new tab and check for results. the conditions are made on the server so every change you make you must refresh your browser

-### 2. Condition [ more to come... ]
+## 2. Condition [ more to come... ]

 ## Contributing
 if you have any ideas for conditions please let me know.